 Do I need to be a native English speaker to earn a TEFL certificate with CIEE?Click to Open

 No. English does not need to be your first language, but you must be fluent in English to enroll in a CIEE TEFL certificate course.

 Do I have to participate in the CIEE Teach Abroad program to take a CIEE TEFL course?Click to Open

 No. CIEE TEFL will provide job assistance once you’ve completed the course.
 We’ll also provide information about applying for a CIEE Teach Abroad position when you complete the TEFL course.

 When can I start?Click to Open

-Our 150-hour certification courses start every two weeks.
+Our 150-hour TEFL Certification courses start every two weeks.

-With open enrollment, you can start our 60-hour certification whenever it’s convenient for you.
+With open enrollment, you can start our 60-hour TEFL Certificate whenever it’s convenient for you.

 You can choose student teaching, face-to-face tutoring, virtual tutoring, or class observation.
 You can complete your practicum in a traditional classroom setting or online.
 You can work with young learners or adult learners, as long as the learners are nonnative English speakers.
 Options include public or private K-12 schools, community colleges, universities, nongovernmental organizations and community centers, private language schools, and personal tutoring.